 You may have noticed that four of my recommended snorkeling spots in Oahu are located along the famous North Shore.
 Given that the North Shore is slightly less touristed and it offers an abundance of coral reefs, this area also provides the highest concentration of awesome snorkeling spots on the island.

-So, if you’re trying to figure out where to stay in Oahu to be close to awesome snorkeling and have more authentic experience than Waikiki, I’d recommend spending a few days near the North Shore to explore its beaches and get to know its quirky food trucks, plentiful acai bowls, and super chill vibes (seriously, I saw many people walk around a grocery store in totally bare feet- what’s more laidback than that?!).
+So, if you’re trying to figure out where to stay in Oahu to be close to awesome snorkeling and have more authentic experience than Waikiki, I’d recommend adding a few days in the North Shore to your Oahu itinerary to explore its beaches and get to know its quirky food trucks, plentiful acai bowls, and super chill vibes (seriously, I saw many people walk around a grocery store in totally bare feet- what’s more laidback than that?!).

 Here’s some ideas for where to stay on the North Shore: